-After two introductory sessions, class sessions will begin with a lecture/discussion of the disorder(s) with a focus on history, epidemiology, etiology, developmental course and outcomes, assessment, and DSM 5 diagnostic criteria, lead by the professor.
-Handouts will be provided from the Text and the DSM V will be "walked through".
-Following, a student or pair of students will present a first person account or personal story from the literature about an individual who has been living with one of the disorders discussed or has been the parent or caretaker.
+After two introductory sessions, class sessions will begin with a lecture/discussion of the disorder(s) with a focus on history, epidemiology, etiology, developmental course and outcomes, assessment, and DSM 5 diagnostic criteria, lead by one of the professors.
+Guiding handouts will be provided from the Text and the DSM V will be "walked through" using the DSM V text itself.

+Following, a pair of students will present a first person account or personal story from the literature about an individual who has been living with one of the disorders discussed or has been the parent or caretaker.
 I prefer "currently" living with the disorder although retrospective accounts are allowed.
-Following, a student or pair of students will present a case study that involves treatment of one of the disorders discussed for that day.
+Following, a pair of students will present a case study that involves treatment of one of the disorders discussed that day.

-Starting February 10, please bring your DSM-5 to class each week.
+Starting February 8th, please bring your DSM-5 to class each week.